My Natural Hospital Birth Story

 As a side note, my husband and I are extremely grateful we had a doula.
 Her soft encouragement and experienced advice was extremely helpful in ways my husband would not have been capable of simply because he did not have the training and experience my doula had.

-Get your FREE list of interview questions to ask a doula here!
+Get your FREE list of interview questions to ask a doula by entering your email at the bottom of the page.

 It was also a huge burden off of my husband’s shoulders to be able to leave to eat and use the restroom knowing he was not leaving me alone.
 But as grateful as I was for my doula, my husband was irreplaceable as my tower of gentle strength when things got intense with the pushing.